List of Hong Kong national security cases: Online posts (27 September 2022)

 Two men were arrested on 27 September 2022, suspected of publishing posts on social platforms to "disseminate seditious messages that promote feelings of ill-will and enmity between different classes of the population of Hong Kong and incite the use of violence".
 Media reported the men published content related to Hong Kong independence and included "one nation, one Hong Kong", "Liberate Hong Kong, revolution of our times".

 On 29 September, they were each charged with one count of "doing an act or acts with seditious intention".
 In the case of Chui, the 18-year-old, this included pro-independence posts on LIHKG and Discord, while for Choi, it included posting pro-independence posts on LIHKG.
 Both were remanded in custody.
 The court was told that Choi called for the "execution" of "rogue" and "Nazist" judges and welcomed the United States to initiate a bombing attack on police and military premises in the city.
 Chui was further charged with insulting the national anthem by publishing altered lyrics and desecrating the national flag, for a total of four charges.

 On 23 November, Chui pleaded guilty to all four charges, and was sentenced to a training centre on 13 December.
 On 16 December, Choi was sentenced to 8 months in prison.
+On 19 July 2023, Chui was granted bail pending appeal after posting a cash bail of 20,000 Hong Kong dollars, on conditions including a ban on leaving the city.